schuderer/mllaunchpad/docs/config.rst

       # You would eschew mllaunchpad's WSGI API if you want to make it available as
       # part of another service framework, e.g. AWS Lambda or Azure Functions.
       name: iris  # Name of the service API
-      raml: tree.raml  # Path to the API's RAML definition (see next section)
+      raml: tree.raml  # Path to the API's RAML definition (see two sections below)
       preload_datasources: False  # Load datasources into memory before any predictions.
 Only makes sense with caching (expires != 0).